2004 United States presidential election in Arkansas: Analysis

 Early on, Kerry was seen to have a small but mostly insignificant chance at possibly flipping the state back to the Democratic Column.
-The Kerry Campaign saw Arkansas as a "Secondary Concern" focusing on the more important states such as Ohio and Wisconsin that were the key to winning the general election.
+The Kerry Campaign saw Arkansas as a "Secondary Concern," focusing on the more important states such as Ohio and Wisconsin that were the key to winning the general election.
 During October however Bush began to widen the margin in many polls mostly due to Bush portraying Kerry as a "Northern Yankee big-city liberal" and a "Tax raiser" in the Presidential debates and after Osama bin Laden delivered a speech on the Arabic news network Al Jazeera days before the election quoted saying “Your security is in your own hands” Bush was essentially guaranteed to carry the state from then on.

-On election day Bush performed better than what polls showed, outperforming nearly every single poll.
+On election day, Bush performed better than what polls showed, outperforming nearly every single poll.
 The only areas that went for Democratic opponent John Kerry were a handful of Delta counties; the state capital, Little Rock; Pine Bluff; and only a few counties to the south.
 Bush performed better in Arkansas than last election against Al Gore, the VP of Bill Clinton, the latter being the home son of Arkansas.

-In this election, Arkansas voted 7.3% to the right of the nation at-large.
+In this election, Arkansas voted 7.3% to the right of the nation at large.

 Although Arkansas is the home of former Democratic Governor and President Bill Clinton, who won his state's electoral vote in both 1992 and 1996, Democratic nominees Al Gore in 2000 and John Kerry in 2004 were both unsuccessful in carrying Arkansas, which went to Republican nominee George W. Bush in both elections.
 This election represented, arguably, the last time Arkansas was considered competitive on a national political level, as the GOP would gain supporters due to an increased distaste for the social liberalism espoused by the Democratic Party.
-Over the next 12 years, various Democrats representing Arkansas federally and statewide (including all three Democratic Congressmen in the House and both Democratic Senators at the time) would retire or be defeated in "wave" elections, culminating in the state rejecting its former first lady, Hillary Clinton, by almost 27 points in the 2016 election.
-As of the 2024 election, no statewide or federally elected position (i.e. Congress) in Arkansas is held by a Democrat.
+Over the next 12 years, all three Democratic Congressmen in the House representing Arkansas at the time would retire, while both Democratic Senators at the time would be defeated in "wave" elections.
+The Republican trend culminated in the state rejecting its former first lady, Hillary Clinton, by almost 27 points in the 2016 election.
+As of 2026, no statewide or federally elected position in Arkansas is held by a Democrat.

 As of the 2024 presidential election, Kerry remains the last Democratic candidate to win more than 40% of the vote.
 It is also the last election in which Jackson County, Monroe County, Clark County, Mississippi County, Lawrence County, Clay County, Poinsett County, Lincoln County, Bradley County, Randolph County, Hempstead County and Little River County voted for the Democratic candidate.
-This is also the last time in which the state was decided by a single digit margin of victory.
+This is also the last time in which the state was decided by a single-digit margin of victory.